-Join George Maestri for an in-depth discussion in this video Animating objects with keys, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Animating objects with keys, part of Learning MotionBuilder.

 - MotionBuilder has a number of really nice animation tools.…Let's take a look at some of the most basic ones,…which are the keyframing tools.…Now, we find those here,…under Key Controls.…We have a whole panel…full of animation controls.…Let's go through these…and understand how they work.…We're going to animate this car.…Let's go ahead and just do a simple animation…of the car moving from right to left across the screen.…I'm going to select the car,…and back it up just a bit.…

 Now, if I want to set a key,…I can press this Key button…and it will create a key…according to the settings in the panel.…When I hit Key,…what it's done is, it's created a key here.…What exactly did I key?…Well, this is determined by some of the settings…on this panel.…The first thing is…the actual properties that we're animating.…In this case, it's set here to TR.…T is for translate, R is for rotate.…So we're animating translation and rotation.…

 As you can see, we can select these out individually,…translation, rotation, and scale,…animate translation and rotation,…

 - Creating hierarchies of objects in MotionBuilder